Atlassian Marketplace Partner Agreement

 8. Additional Atlassian Marketplace Terms

 8.1.
 Prohibited Actions; Responsibilities.
 You may not reverse engineer, disassemble or decompile any Atlassian code or technology used in connection with the Atlassian Marketplace, including the Atlassian Platform.
 You will not take any action that interferes with, damages, or accesses or uses in any unauthorized manner the hardware, software, networks, technologies or other properties or services of Atlassian or of any end user or other third party.
-You agree not to make any representations, guarantees or warranties (1) that violate any laws or regulations, including any false advertising or consumer protection laws, (2) with respect to Atlassian, the Atlassian Marketplace, or Atlassian’s product or services, or (3) by Atlassian or on behalf of Atlassian.
+You agree not to make any representations, guarantees or warranties (1) that violate any laws or regulations, including any false advertising or consumer protection laws, (2) with respect to Atlassian, the Atlassian Marketplace, or Atlassian’s product or services, or (3) by Atlassian or on behalf of Atlassian, including with respect to handling of Security Incidents.
 In all activities under this Agreement, you agree to conduct yourself in a professional manner and not to disparage or devalue Atlassian or the Marketplace.

 8.2.
 Review of Marketplace Apps by You.
 The Atlassian Marketplace allows you to post reviews of Marketplace Apps offered by other vendors.
 Any review by you of a Marketplace App shall be made in good faith after reasonable evaluation of the full Marketplace App.
 You (including your employees and others acting on your behalf) may not review or comment on your own App or those of competitors.
 As an exception, you may provide informational responses to support requests or other inquiries directed to you within the reviews or comments section of your App.
 All reviews must comply with Atlassian’s AUP, and Atlassian (in its discretion) may take down reviews or block reviewers in event of a violation of the AUP.